rust-stuco/lectures/week4/slides.md

 # Generic `impl`

-This actually still requires for the two `y`s to have the same type.
+However, this actually restricts the type of `other` to have the same generic type parameters `<i32, U>`.

 ```rust
 impl<U> Point<i32, U> {